-COLUMBIA, SC — The South Carolina Film Commission and Trident Technical College have announced a new entrepreneurship program for in-state producers and filmmakers.
-Named LONG LENS, it’s a production cohort consisting of South Carolina film and TV projects in pre-production stages as they prepare to launch, shoot, and release their products.
-The six month program kicked off in November.
+COLUMBIA, SC — The South Carolina Film Commission has announced a new production entrepreneurship program for South Carolina producers.
+Named LONG LENS, the production cohort consists of in-state film and TV projects in pre-production stages as they prepare to launch, shoot, and release their products.

-Contact Facilitator Gillian Rose for more information at 914-774-1323 or gillian.rose08@gmail.com.
+Contact Producer Gillian Rose for more information at 914-774-1323 or gillian.rose08@gmail.com.

 The LONG LENS Projects are: